 4. If this table doesn't have key columns selected then delete all the data first and then run the import.

 MySQL, AES encryption

-$key variable should contain encryption key specified in PHPRunner on encryption screen.
+The key variable should contain the encryption key specified in PHPRunner on the Encryption screen.

 $sql = "SELECT cast(AES_DECRYPT(unhex(customer_name), '".$key."') as char) AS custname FROM customers_table WHERE id = 'CUST123'";